Xilmi/Rotp-Fusion/README.md

 Bug to fix:
 - I have noticed that whenever I capture an AI homeworld, the governor for that world is on by default.
+- Change Error messages.
+- Governor acting when it should not.
+- Custom spinner crashing on Mac.

 Very soon:
 - Spare Xenophobes: Stop if caught too.